DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/05 Create a Toolbar and its Items.md

 To create a Toolbar, declare the component in the markup and add at least one item.

 You can use the [items](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/) array or specify a [dataSource](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#dataSource) to populate a Toolbar with items.
-A Toolbar item may display plain text ([text](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#text)) or a UI component ([widget](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget)).
+A Toolbar item can display plain text ([text](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#text)) or a UI component ([widget](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget)).
 If the item is a UI component, declare its [options](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#options).

 The following list shows all UI components that you can use in the Toolbar: